Sula Vineyards IPO subscribed 67% on Day 3; retail quota fully booked

 The initial public offering (IPO) of Sula Vineyards was subscribed 67 per cent on Day 3 of the bidding process.
 The issue received total bids of 1,25,28,768 shares against the issue size of 1,88,30,372 shares.
 The quota reserved for retail individual investors (RIIs) was fully booked (1.11 times) and that of non-institutional investors (NIIs) received 50 per cent subscription by 10:36 am on Wednesday.
-However, the qualified institutional buyers (QIB) portion falied to attract any bids so far.
+However, the qualified institutional buyers (QIB) portion failed to attract any bids so far.

 The company has fixed a price band of Rs 340-357 per equity share for its Rs 960 crore public offer.